 - The cost of living in San Francisco is one of the nation’s priciest.

 - The Bay Area is internationally known for its startup culture, including a high concentration of technology headquarters, and Silicon Valley, the launchpad of tech giants such as Google, Apple, and Facebook.

 - Weather in the city is a mix of micro-climates, including a signature fog that can keep summer days chilly.

 Moving to San Francisco: The basics

 What’s the population of San Francisco?

-San Francisco’s population was 883,305 as of the census count in 2018, making it 15th among the most populous U.S. cities.
-There’s a pretty equal amount of men and women in the city, and the median age is 38.
-If you want somewhere with a thriving dating culture, you’ll find it in San Francisco where 58% of city dwellers are single.
+San Francisco’s population is about 805,000, making it one of the most populous U.S. cities.
+There’s an almost equal amount of men and women in the city, and the median age is 38.
+If you want somewhere with a thriving dating culture, you’ll find it in San Francisco, where 58% of city dwellers are single.

 The San Francisco Bay Area stretches across nine counties, from wine country to Silicon Valley.
 This includes the North Bay, East Bay, and South Bay/Peninsula, which gives the metro a much larger population of 7.75 million.

 What’s the cost of living in San Francisco?

 By every standard, San Francisco is one of America’s most expensive cities.
 As of December 2019, The Cost of Living Index by the Council for Community and Economic Research indicated San Francisco is second only to Manhattan.
 The overall cost of living in the city is 97.6% higher than the national average.